wp-plugins/social-locker/readme.txt

 *The plugin is a free edition of the premium
 <a href="http://onepress-media.com/plugin/social-locker-for-wordpress/get" target="_blank" >social locker</a> plugin.
-The free edition doesn't send any requests to our server.
-But you can register your plugin instance to help us collect statistics on the License Manager page inside the plugin.*
+You can activate premium features for a trial period inside the plugin.*

 = Resources =